palmy-finance/palmy-ve/README.md

-# oasyslend-ve
+# palmy-ve

-OasysLend has a voting escrow function.
+Palmy has a voting escrow function.
 The voting escrow function mainly offers two incentives to users who lock OAL tokens.

 - Locking OAL boosts the rewards for new OAL in circulation
 - Voting veOAL allows voters to earn protocol fees accumulated in their voting pool